tylerkennedy/DontTextHugo/content/blog/does-iphone-have-junk-folder-for-text-messages.md

 ## How To Enable Junk Folder For Texts in iPhone Settings

 To start using these folders on your iPhone, you need to enable text message filtering on your iPhone.
 The first step is opening the settings app on your phone.
+If you are on iOS 18 or later go to the **Apps** section in settings.

 Next, go to the **Messages** section in your settings.
 After that, scroll down to **Unknown & Spam** and click it.